 Though MH has recently gained attention in the global development agenda, it is still a taboo topic in many countries, including Bangladesh, where cultural beliefs and social norms restrict the participation of women and girls in society during menstruation.
-In addition, limited access to clean water, proper sanitation facilities and sanitary napkins make it difficult for women to manage their menstruation hygienically.
-As a result, many (young) women face considerable physical and social challenges during menstruation.
+Furthermore, women and girls lack access to the information, products and infrastructure that is needed to manage menstruation with dignity.
+This has a severe impact on their health, well-being, and the realisation of their rights.
+It should be noted that adolescent girls, and girls and women living with a disability, are especially vulnerable to negative outcomes related to menstruation, including effects on their overall self-esteem and confidence.

 Bangladesh is currently experiencing rapid economic growth and industrialisation.
 As well as the rest of the country, this also has a positive impact on the situation of Bangladeshi women and girls, as shown by more girls enrolling in junior secondary school, girls and women’s improved academic performance, and more young women participating in (formal) employment.